gertjanklein/iris-export-builder/doc/configuration.md

   * `'leave'`: don't add or remove timestamps, leave them as they are.
     This is the default.

-  UDL sources from GitHub don't have timestamps, but they get one from the UDL to XML conversion.
+  UDL sources from GitHub/Bitbucket don't have timestamps, but they get one from the UDL to XML conversion.
 These are always stripped.

 * **export_version**: specifies the version to use in the generated export file.
 Possible values are `25` (Cache) and `26` (IRIS).
 This is